sybozz/wp-admin-mailer/readme.md

 # Admin Mailer

-A WordPress plugin for sending emails to the chosen target Users or Role.
+A WordPress plugin for sending emails to the target Users or Roles.

 This repository contains the source code of the plugin.